dsouzadyn/dsouzadyn.github.io/_posts/2018-10-14-proto-stack7.md

 ## Protostar - stack7

 Let's move on to the next level of Protostar.
 This is similar to the previous challenge.
-Let's take a look at he code and see what differences are present.
+Let's take a look at the code and see what differences are present.

 ```c